2. Compassionate Communities

 4. Hospital catchment areas

-We were awarded a Health Foundation grant (£43,319) in collaboration in collaboration with the Implementation Lead of the NIHR ARC NW London to develop and evaluate the effectiveness of a model of Chelsea and Westminster Foundation Trust’s (CWFT) core catchment population aimed at enhancing knowledge of local population needs and at supporting service design and delivery.
+The Implementation Lead of the NIHR ARC NW London developed and evaluated the effectiveness of a model of Chelsea and Westminster Foundation Trust’s (CWFT) core catchment population aimed at enhancing knowledge of local population needs and at supporting service design and delivery.

 This work led to the Trust’s first ever Health Profile for this catchment and we evaluated its utility in supporting service design and delivery.
 NHS Providers has included this work as a best-practice example in its framework for reducing COVID-related health inequalities.
 The initiative was shortlisted for an HSJ High Value Award in 2021.